GPUs on QUEST

 Note that the memory you request here is for CPU memory.
 You are automatically given access to the entire memory of the GPU, but you will also need CPU memory as you will be copying memory from the CPU to the GPU.

-To schedule another type of GPU, e.g. P100, you should change the a100 designation to the other GPU type, e.g. p100.
+To schedule another type of GPU, e.g. H100, you should change the a100 designation to the other GPU type, e.g. h100.

-There are two flavors of A100 GPUs on Quest, those with 40GBs of memory and those with 80GBs.
-In the example submission script above you there is no way of knowing which type of A100 GPU Slurm would assign the job to.
+There are two flavors of A100 GPUs on Quest, PCIe and SXM.
+In the submission script in the block above, there is no way of knowing which type of A100 GPU Slurm would assign the job to.
 However, you can specify which type of A100 node you'd prefer using the --constraint flag.
 The choices are either pcie for the 40GB A100s or sxm for the 80GB A100s.

-The following example submission script would request one 80GB A100.
+The following example submission script would request one 80GB SXM A100 card.

 #SBATCH -A <allocationID>